DFranck/hydro_bidder-page/pages/docs/get-started/voting-for-projects.md

 # Voting for Projects

-## How Do Users Vote on Proposals?

-Once a user has obtained voting power, they can vote on active proposals.

-### Voting on Proposals
+## Choosing a Proposal

-1. **Browse Proposals**: Users can review active project proposals on Hydro.
+-   **Browse Proposals**: Users can review active project proposals on Hydro.
 Each proposal represents a project seeking liquidity and offering tributes (rewards) to voters.

-2. **Vote by Tranche**: Users can vote on one proposal per tranche.
+-   **Vote by Tranche**: Users can vote on one proposal per tranche.
 A tranche is a specific category of liquidity (e.g., ATOM ICS tranche or ATOM general tranche).

     -   If a user tries to vote for more than one proposal in the same tranche, they will be prompted to change their vote, as only one proposal per tranche can be selected.

-3. **Cast Vote**: Once a user selects a proposal, their entire voting power is used to support that proposal.
+-   **Cast a Vote**: Once a user selects a proposal, their entire voting power is used to support that proposal.
 The voting power remains locked until the end of the voting round.

-4. **Changing a Vote**: If a user decides to change their vote within the same tranche, they can do so before the voting period ends.
-However, they can still only vote for one proposal in the tranche.
+-   **Change a Vote**: If a user decides to change their vote within the same tranche, they can do so before the voting period ends.
+They can still only vote for one proposal in the tranche.

-### Additional Notes:
+### Notes:

 -   **Multiple Tranches**: Users can vote on multiple proposals if those proposals belong to different tranches (e.g., one vote for an ICS project and another for a non-ICS project).
 -   **Tribute Distribution**: Once the voting round concludes, tributes (rewards) are distributed to voters based on the amount of voting power they used to support the winning proposals.

-## How & When Are Tributes Distributed to Voters?
+## Receiving Tributes

 Tributes are distributed at the end of each voting round based on the amount of voting power locked in support of each project by each user.
 Here's how the process works: